Get started - it's free!

 Step 3: Advertise routes from the VM

-We'll have the VM advertise routes for the subnet it sits on.
+After enabling IP forwarding, configure the VM to advertise routes for the subnet it sits on.
 For example, if the subnet address range is 10.182.0.0/24, the command would be:

 For GCE VMs it is generally best to let Google handle the DNS configuration, not have Tailscale override it, so we added --accept-dns=false.